Ineffable-cacoethes/Ineffable-cacoethes/README.md

 - 👋 Hi, I’m @Ineffable-cacoethes
 - 👀 I’m interested in front end webdevelopment and coding in general
-- 🌱 I’m currently learning HTML Javascript and CSS.
+- 🌱 I’m currently learning HTML, Javascript, and CSS.
 - 💞️ I’m looking to collaborate on any beginner projects.
 - 📫 How to reach me - *UPDATE*